joshtrus/discover-Philly-Travel-Website/README.md

 ## Authors and acknowledgment
 Authors for this project are:

--Josh Morris : Frontend Developer
+- Josh Morris : Frontend Developer
--Wes Lee: Backend Developer
+- Wes Lee: Backend Developer
--Chris Alex: Frontend and Backend Developer
+- Chris Alex: Frontend and Backend Developer
--Sahil Adhikari: Database Administrator and Backend Developer
+- Sahil Adhikari: Database Administrator and Backend Developer

 We would like to acknowledgment W3Schools, Leaflet and Youtube channel freecodecamp and TechWithTim for guidance and source during this project development.